wandss/FileNetPEAPI/README.md

 Any other attribute depends for the workflow.

 ##Notes on this program:
-Obviously there are many things to improve at this API (and maybe some bugs) yet, at the state it is now, I do believe it can be shared since I've used it to implement at least trhee other applications and they are working just fine.
+Obviously there are many things to improve at this API (and probably some bugs) yet, at the state it is now, I do believe it can be shared, since I've already used it to implement at least other trhee different applications and they are working just fine.

 I do hope this API can be useful for those who intends to develop FileNet application.

+##WTF (Whats the Future):
+- Improve this code
+- Maybe publicate it in PyPI